xmonader/info_foundation/docs/itenv/dns_names.md

 | Radar                   | radar.threefold.io  | radar.threefold.me  |                   |

 - **All websites should be reachable with and without www. in front of it.**
-- **All staging websites will be a staging. e.g. staging.threefold.io / staging.grid.threefold.io**
+- **All staging websites will be a www2. e.g. www2.threefold.io / 2.grid.threefold.io**

 TODO:*1